 The Chairperson acts on behalf of the Board in certifying school returns, policy documents and other official forms as required.

 The Board of Management is responsible for the adoption of school policies and overall management, in accordance with Rules for National Schools, including the appointment of staff, maintenance of appropriate standards of behaviour within the school and implementation of the Safety, Health and Welfare at Work Act 1989 through the school’s safety agreement.

 The Board of Management is also responsible for the general maintenance of the school building and grounds and the provision of satisfactory heating and cleaning in the school.

-The Board’s term of office is three years.
+The Board’s term of office is four years.
 It has eight members, comprising two patron nominees, two teacher nominees, and two parent nominees from the wider community.